anebz/cloud/Accreditations/aws_developer_associate.md

 ### CodePipeline

-Manages the whole workflow whenever a change is detected in the source code.
-If the pipeline needs **needs approval**, add a manual approval step at the end of the flow.
+* Manages the whole workflow whenever a change is detected in the source code
+* If the pipeline needs needs approval, add a manual approval step at the end of the flow

-If one stage of the pipeline fails, the entire process stops running.
+* If one stage of the pipeline fails, the entire process stops running

 ### CodeCommit

+* Source and version control
-Ssource and version control.
-Allows access through git credentials, SSH keys and AWS access keys, not through IAM username and password.
-Easiest way is to create Git credentials for IAM users and allow the devs to connect via HTTPS using these credentials.
-Repositories are automatically encrypted at rest.
+* Allows access through git credentials, SSH keys and AWS access keys, not through IAM username and password.
+Create Git credentials for IAM users and allow the devs to connect via HTTPS using these credentials
+* Repositories are automatically encrypted at rest

 ### CodeBuild

 Automated build, runs tests, produce packages.
+The `buildspec.yml` file specifies the build configurations, should be in the root folder.

-CodeBuild scales automatically to meet peak build requests.
+* It scales automatically to meet peak build requests

-* If the build fails, run it locally using CodeBuild Agent.
-Then, you can test the integrity and content of a buildspec.yml file locally (root folder), test and build an app locally before commiting.
-Check CloudWatch logs for debugging.
+* If the build fails, run it locally using CodeBuild Agent

-For very big dependencies, bundle them all in the source coude during the last stage of CodeBuild.
-You can reduce the build time by caching dependencies.
+* For very big dependencies, bundle them all in the source coude during the last stage of CodeBuild, thus reducing the build time

-Integrates with CloudWatch to show \# total builds, failed builds, etc. You can export log data to S3.
-CloudWatch events can be integrated too, but this doesn't store logs anywhere.
+* Logs are in CloudWatch, they can be exported to S3

-To override build commands without touching the code or editing the project, run the start build CLI command with buildspecOverride property to set the new buildspec.yml file, which should be in the root directory.
+To override build commands without touching the code or editing the project, run the start build CLI command with buildspecOverride property to set the new buildspec.yml file.

 ### CodeDeploy

+Automated deployments to EC2, Lambda, or to on-premises.
+With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
+The agent cleans up log files to conserve disk space.
+With Codedeploy deployment groups, EC2 instances are a set of individual instances targeted for deployment.

-Automated deployments to EC2, Lambda, on-premises.
-Steps: ApplicationStop --> BeforeInstall --> DownloadBundle --> AfterInstall -> ApplicationStart --> ValidateService (to verify success)
+> Steps: ApplicationStop --> BeforeInstall --> DownloadBundle --> AfterInstall -> ApplicationStart --> ValidateService (to verify success)

-If the deployment fails and is getting rolled back, CodeDeploy first deploys to the failed instances.
-A new deployment of the last known working version is deployed with a new deployment ID.

-* All at once: if failed, downtime.
-Very fast, for rollback it needs manual redeploy.
-Code is deployed to existing instances.
-* in place/rolling
-  * The app is stopped on each instance and new release installed.
-Code is deployed to the existing instances
-  * Capacity is reduced during deployment
-  * Rolling back requires manually re-deploying the previous version
-  * If failed deployment, single batch out of service.
-  * In a fleet of instances, rolling deployment deploys in batches.
-Some instances start with the new version while the rest has old version, then more and more instances get the new version
-* Rolling with additional batch
-  * An extra batch of instances is launched, code deployed to new and existing instances
-  * **Bandwidth** and availability maintained
-  * Takes longer than the Rolling deployment
-  * If failed deployment, similar to rolling
-* blue/green: own autoscaling group is used for this, weighted routing policies on Route 53 can be used too.
-  * new env created from scratch, another LB.
-The switch is performed at DNS level routing the traffic from the OLD to the NEW when the new environment is ready and healthy.
-Instant complete switch from old to new version
-  * slowest deployment method
-  * new instances provisioned, new release is installed on the new instance
-  * No capacity reduction, green instances can be created ahead of time, easy to switch between old and new, and you pay for 2 envs until you terminate the old servers
-  * Rolling back is easy, send the load balancer to the blue instances (prev version)
-  * DNS change, for rollback *swap* the URLs
-  * To maintain user sessions, use ElastiCache
-* Immutable
-  * created in the same environment, under the same LB. a new autoscaling group created alongside the other one.
-Since the first new instance is created it starts to serve traffic.
-When the new instances are all healthy the old ones are switched off
-  * New instances serve traffic alongside the old ones during deployment
-  * no DNS change, for rollback terminate the new instances

-The deployment config file, appspec.yml file must be in the root folder of the repo
+* `appspec.yml` is the deployment config file, it must be in the root folder
   - When working with Lambda, specify the version in appspec.yml
   - the hooks section determines the scripts that are run in the lifecycle event hooks

-With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
-The agent cleans up log files to conserve disk space.

-With Codedeploy deployment groups, in EC2 they're a set of individual instances targeted for deployment.
+> Rollback

+If the deployment fails, CodeDeploy first deploys to the failed instances.
+A new deployment of the last known working version is deployed with a new deployment ID.

-For rollback, if the prev version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.
+If the previous version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.

 ### ECS

-A container orchestration service supporting docker.
+A scalable container orchestration service supporting docker.
 It uses Fargate for serverless, or you can use EC2 for more control.
 First upload the image to ECR, elastic container registry.
 ECS connects to ECR and deploys the images.

 To log in, run `aws ecr get-login`, use the output to login to ECR, and then pull the image with `docker pull REPOSITORY URI : TAG`

 * To allow the container to access SQS, the policy must be attached to the ECS Task's execution role
-* To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon
+* To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.
 * If the container should share storage, use Fargate launch

-When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.
+* When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

-To run X-Ray within ECS, create an image running the X-Ray daemon (so an additional image), add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.

 ### OpsWorks